-To configure a new, untitled bookmark or an existing bookmark, select it to display its details in the Bookmark Inspector to help you configure it.
+To configure a new, untitled bookmark or an existing bookmark:

+Select the bookmark to display its details in the Bookmark Inspector where you can configure it.
 How you configure it depends on the type of bookmark you want to create.